-We do not know what energy is, but we do know that it is an abstraction which describes some attribute of matter.
+We do not know what energy is, but we do know that it is an abstraction which describes some attribute or action of matter.
 That or it describes something matter does.

 Physics must, of course, include a great many concepts.
 But those concepts describe the nature and relationships of matter.
 That is the business of physics, describing matter.

 Physics is not the same thing as mathematics.
 It is the study of the physical world and the mechanisms of how that physical world works.
 It is not the study of mathematical constructs and how they are related.